Optimizing Prompts for Text-to-Image Generation

 The reward function of our model is defined by two automatic metrics, aesthetic score and relevance score predicted by neural networks, which may have some discrepancies from real human feedback.
 Therefore, we additionally evaluate whether optimized prompts actually make humans more satisfied.
-We generate two images for each prompt, using the original user input and the optimized prompt.
-Afterward, three annotators are asked to rank the two groups of images in preference order and we calculate the average preference distribution.
-Evaluation results are shown in Table~\ref{tbl:human_eval}.
+We generate two images for each user input and the optimized prompt.
+Afterward, three held-out annotators are asked to rank the two groups of images in preference order and we compute the average preference distribution.
+Results are shown in Table~\ref{tbl:human_eval}.
 We observe that annotators generally prefer images generated by optimized prompts over their original input.
 Compared with manually engineered prompts, optimized prompts yield less gain over user input.
-It suggests that the aesthetic score can measure the quality of generated images to some extent, it would be better if human feedback is included in the reward function.
+It suggests that the aesthetic score can measure the quality of generated images to some extent, it would be better if direct human feedback is included in the reward function.